Dersu Uzala (1975 film): Home media

 A VHS version of the film was released by Kino and Connoisseur Films, with a DVD distributed by Image Entertainment.
 Another DVD version was released by Artificial Eye.
 In Russia, a DVD version of the film was released in 2001.
 A Blu-ray was released by Imprint Films in 2022 using the film's original soundtrack.
-Included is an audio commentary by Stuart Galbraith IV.
+Included is an audio commentary by Galbraith.

 Reception

 Box office

 Dersu Uzala did well in Japan.
 Despite its success, the film saw a relatively poor performance.
 The film sold 20.4 million tickets in the Soviet Union, and made in the United States and Canada.
 At a re-release in Portugal in 2016, the film grossed in total.
 Since 1996, Dersu Uzala has also sold 48,265 tickets in EU territories.